Skip to main content

 #

 We also programmed a lot of telemetry into the game to report certain ingame actions from the player to the server.
-My gamedev colleague did most of this, but I helped and was able to do similarly complex tasks on our next project together.
+This was done for the accompanying scientific study of the game’s effectiveness.
+My gamedev colleague did most of this at the beginning, but I helped and was able to do similarly complex tasks by myself on our next project together.

 OTHER TASKS: